CathyC93/liftoff-wiki/Week-3.md

 # Next Week

-Really push students to start getting code out, if they haven't they should!
-The first project review is next class and they'll need to have something running.
+Really push students to start getting code out.
+If they haven't already, they should!
+The first project review is next class, and they'll need to have something running.

 # Weekly Reminders